Through blogs and comments, patients and experts explore what it takes to find good health care and make the most of it.

 More Blog Posts by Gary Schwitzer

 Gary Schwitzer has spent more than 30 years in journalism on radio, television, interactive multimedia and the Internet.
 He is the publisher of HealthNewsReview.org, a website aimed at improving the accuracy, balance and completeness of health news reporting and helping consumers evaluate the evidence for and against new ideas in health care.
-Gary blogs on the HealthNewsReview.org website.
 Want to know more?
-Go to: www.healthnewsreview.org or subscribe to the RSS Feed.
+Follow him on Twitter at @garyschwitzer.

 Comments on this post